-But on the other hand, you may have felt like you were playing with one hand tied behind your back, in the dark, in quicksand, while trying to eat five cream crackers without a glass of water to help.
+On the other hand, you may have felt like you were playing with one hand tied behind your back, in the dark, in quicksand, while trying to eat five cream crackers without a glass of water to help.
 Surely not the best way to try and clutch out a round.

 In that nightmare scenario, consider us your glass of water, lightswitch, extra pair of hands, and length of rope.
 Here's everything you need to know about the low client FPS problem, and how you may be able to fix it.